 What is Rastafari?

 The Rastafarian lifestyle usually includes ritual use of marijuana, avoidance of alcohol, the wearing of one's hair in dreadlocks, and vegetarianism.
+(Learn more about Marijuana use in religion here.)

 - Date founded: